Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Results and Discussion

 In Fig.~\ref{objective_type_gap_and_tc}(b), we show the corresponding critical temperature for neutron $^3\text{P}_2$ superfluidity as a function of the neutron Fermi momentum.
 For $k_{\mathrm{Fn}}\gtrsim 1.7~\mathrm{fm}^{-1}$, both optimization types produce nearly flat $T_{\mathrm{c}}$ profiles.
 The onset of neutron ${}^{3}\mathrm{P}_2$ pairing is then governed by the intersection with the $T_{\mathrm{c}}$ curve for the neutron $^1\text{S}_0$ pairing.
 We note that, according to Eq.~(\ref{pairing_gap_temp_relation}), the same gap $\Delta$ translates to different critical temperatures $T_{\mathrm{c}}$ for singlet and triplet channels due to the anisotropic reduction factor (triplet $T_{\mathrm{c}}$ is smaller by $\sim 1/\sqrt{8\pi}$).
 Hence, achieving the same $T_{\mathrm{c}}$ requires a triplet gap roughly five times larger than a singlet gap.
-With the SFB \cite{Schwenk_2003_SFB} neutron ${}^{1}\mathrm{S}_0$ gap model, we have the critical-temperature profile shown in Fig.~\ref{objective_type_gap_and_tc}(b) represented by a gray dashed curve.
-As a result, seemingly different gap shapes in the outer core---\textit{e.g.}, an almost flat model (multi-objective top-5) versus a more bell-shaped model (multi-objective top-1)—yield very similar $T_{\mathrm{c}}$ intersection locations and thus similar $\chi^2$ values (\textit{cf.}, 31.068 vs.\ 30.815).
-For the present setup ($q\simeq 0.19$, $M_\text{NS}=1.4\,M_{\odot}$), this indicates that the high-density behavior of $T_{\mathrm{c}}$ is more influential for Cas~A NS fitting, while low-density differences in $T_{\mathrm{c}}$ have only minor impact.
+With the SFB \cite{Schwenk_2003_SFB} neutron ${}^{1}\mathrm{S}_0$ gap model, we have the critical-temperature profile shown in Fig.~\ref{objective_type_gap_and_tc}(b) represented by a gray dashed curve. {As a result, seemingly different gap shapes in the outer core---\textit{e.g.}, an almost flat model (multi-objective TPE top-2) versus a more bell-shaped model (the Nelder-Mead-refined best-fit curve)---yield very similar $T_{\mathrm{c}}$ intersection locations and hence comparable $\chi^{2}$ values (\textit{cf.}, $30.437$ vs.\ $30.251$). } For the present setup ($q\simeq 0.19$, $M_\text{NS}=1.4\,M_{\odot}$), this indicates that the high-density behavior of $T_{\mathrm{c}}$ is more influential for Cas~A NS fitting, while low-density differences in $T_{\mathrm{c}}$ have only minor impact.

 It is to mention here that although we adopt the pragmatic rule that the locally dominant neutron pairing channel is set by the larger $T_{\mathrm{c}}$ between ${}^{1}\mathrm{S}_0$ and ${}^{3}\mathrm{P}_2$ pairing, Ginzburg--Landau analyses indicate that ${}^{1}\mathrm{S}_0$ and ${}^{3}\mathrm{P}_2$ condensates can coexist under certain temperature and magnetic-field conditions, potentially smearing the effective onset of triplet PBF and shifting the timing/strength of neutrino emission \cite{Yasui_2020_coexist}.
 A systematic behavior of such coexistence is an open question and its treatment is beyond the scope of this work.
 We thus defer investigation of this issue to future extensions of our calibration framework.